SAP/cloud-identity-developer-guide/docs/Authorization/TechnicalCommunication.md

 ```
 :::

 The policy's privileges are granted to **any** callers that can make requests for that API permission group.
-A distinction between different caller identities is not made.
+A distinction between different caller identities isn't made.

 ::: tip
-It is best practice to map policies separately for the *technical user* and *forwarded user* flows.
+It's best practice to map policies separately for the *technical user* and *forwarded user* flows.
 This way, the mapping function can be used to control which API permission group should be consumable in which flow by exclusively mapping API permission groups that are intended for the respective flow (see examples below).

 If you want to define different privileges for technical und forwarded user tokens consuming the same API permission group, you can map the API permission group to different internal policies depending on the flow.
 :::